 Thorough device validation

 Another important aspect of hiring is making sure the prospective employee can perform their tasks adequately.
 What can IT do to assist this?
 Devices should be vetted early to ensure compatibility with workplace tools and requirements.
 With Secure Remote Worker's Validation Tool, IT can apply minimum system requirements to be checked alongside the regular security checks.
-Through the Validation tool, IT can test everything from available disk space to the employees internet bandwidth speed!
 The failure of these checks will not allow the installation of Secure Remote Worker and report this result to IT.
 This ensures that even before hiring, the employer, and IT, can ensure that any prospective employee has adequate equipment with which to work from home.